Over the years, many outdoor “experts” will state what rules there are for the outdoors.

 Both are great because it is something people enjoy doing.

 Checking a box off a list and being miserable about it?
-With limited free time, life is too short to be doing something that is not enjoyed on any level.
+With limited free time, life is too short to do something not enjoyed.
 Unless you find that fun, of course. 🙂

-Just some guidelines I’ve found useful over the years.
+***These are just some guidelines I’ve found helpful over the years.

 Maybe they’ll work for you.